Herish2027/Final_Project_Scm/README.md

 - **HTML**: Used for structuring the web pages.
 - **CSS**: Used for styling and design.
-- **JavaScript**: Possibly used for dynamic interactions such as playing songs, playlist management, etc.
-- **Backend Technology**: If applicable, mention the backend technology used for user authentication, data management, etc.

 ## Featured Artists and Songs